 Rice is one of the staple foods in Ghana used on many occasions such as festivals, funerals, outdoorings, weddings and marriage ceremonies, installation of chiefs and kings and at social gatherings.
-It is also one of the main food items found on the menu charts of many institutions like prisons, clinics, hospitals, schools, colleges, and universities, and conspicuous on the menu charts of many restaurants, hotels, 'chop bars' and food joints in Ghana.
-However, much of the rice that is served at these functions is imported [1].
-More than 50% of rice consumed in Ghana is imported [1, 2].
+It is also one of the main food items found on the menu charts of many institutions like prisons, clinics, hospitals, schools, colleges, and universities, and

 Ghana is predominantly an agricultural country with the sector contributing about 30 percent to gross domestic product [3].
-There has been a quest for a very good variety of rice for production so as to reduce the import.
+There has been a quest for a very good variety of rice for production, similar to what pertained in other African countries such as Benin, the Gambia, Guinea, Mali, Nigeria and Sierra Leone, among others.